teamulster2/report/report/03_methodology/02_architecture.md

 #### Server application

-The server command line application playes the role of the data study controll and data collection component.
+The server command line application playes the role of the data study control and data collection component.
 Here, the researcher can set up the config file for a study and export the collected data for further analysis.